- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - Keyboard shortcutsCustom shortcuts available in Excel and Word.

-All this makes The manifesto is critical for both development and publication.When you deploy the plugin, what is actually distributed is the manifest file, which points to the URL where the web application is hosted.
+All of this makes the manifest critical for both development and deployment .
+When you deploy the plugin, what is actually distributed is the manifest file, which points to the URL where the web application is hosted.

 The plugin's web application

-From these pages, the plugin uses the Office JavaScript API to read and modify the content of the document where it runs: Excel ranges, Word paragraphs, Outlook messages, PowerPoint slides, tables, charts, and much more.
+From these pages, the add-in uses the Office JavaScript API to read and modify the content of the document where it runs: Excel ranges, Word paragraphs, Outlook messages, PowerPoint slides, tables, charts, and much more.
 Furthermore, being a web app, it can:

 - Connect to external web services to obtain or send data.